jbatonnet/Rinkhals/docs/docs/Rinkhals/index.md

 When using GoKlipper and LAN mode, this component will intercept Print calls from Mainsail, Fluid, Orca and more and replace it with a proprietary Anycubic call.
 This call allows a few settings to be changed, such as Bed leveling on print start, flow calibration and resonance testing.
 By default, those settings are all disabled for every print.
 This behavior can be changed using [app configuration](apps/configuration.md).

-> [!WARNING]
+!!! warning

-> This app consumes a lot of memory.
+    This app consumes a lot of memory.
 Be careful while using multiple frontends (Mainsail, Fluidd, ...) at the same time.

 | 40-moonraker | |
 |-|-|